apache/incubator-xtable/website/docs/how-to.md

 ## Pre-requisites
 1. A compute instance where you can run Apache Spark.
-This can be your local machine, docker, or a distributed service like Amazon EMR, Cloud Dataproc etc
+This can be your local machine, docker, or a distributed service like Amazon EMR, Google Cloud's Dataproc, Azure HDInsight etc
-2. Clone the OneTable [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](https://onetable.dev/docs/setup)
+2. Clone the OneTable [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](/docs/setup)
 3. Optional: Setup access to write to and/or read from distributed storage services like:
    * Amazon S3 by following the steps [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install AWSCLIv2